LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/creating-functions/_index.md

 function does NOT run when it is defined.
 It must be *called* in order to execute.

-{{% notice orange Warning %}}

-This is not only a common point of confusion for new programmers, but it can also cause logic errors!

-{{% /notice %}}

 ## Check Your Understanding

 {{% notice green Question %}}